DN-debug/peux-os-sitebuild/src/pages/index.md

         content: >
           PACMAN is the default CLI package manager along with yay as an alternative.
-For GUI, we are using Pamac-Manager and Bauh (ba-oo), but that depends on the type of flavour.
+For GUI, we are using Pamac-Manager and Bauh (ba-oo), but that may vary from one desktop flavor to the other.
   - content: >
       ***Peux OS*** comes with four different desktop flavors: XFCE, LXQt, Gnome, and KDE.
 XFCE is the flagship.
 Out of these four versions: KDE,